-CARB has developed map-based tools such as the Enforcement Data Visualization System and the Pollution Mapping Tool developed by CARB's Enforcement Division (ED), and the Air Quality Planning and Science (AQPSD) Divisions, respectively.
+CARB has developed map-based tools such as the Enforcement Data Visualization System and the Pollution Mapping Tool developed by CARB's Enforcement Division (ED) and the Air

+Quality Planning and Science (AQPSD) Divisions, respectively.
 CARB's AQPSD has also developed a web-based Geographic Information System (GIS) mapping application, the Community Emission Inventory StoryMaps, which presents community-level emissions data for selected AB 617 communities in a simple, interactive, transparent, accessible, and engaging manner.
 The StoryMaps present and display emissions inventory data consistently across the State in a centralized location and provide a platform to help communities, air districts, and CARB review emission inventories to inform and collaborate on CERP development.
-Staff have recently released the StoryMaps for the South Los Angeles and the International Border Community, and are presently working with air districts to coordinate with their CSCs to publicly release the tool for a few additional communities, including Arvin/Lamont and Richmond-North Richmond-San Pablo.
-Figures 9 and 10 show the landing page for the StoryMaps platform and an example of the mapping visualization for the International Border Community.
+Staff have recently released the StoryMaps for South Los Angeles, Arvin/Lamont, and the International Border Community.
+Staff is working with air districts to coordinate with their CSCs to publicly release the tool for a few additional communities, including Richmond-North Richmond-San Pablo.
+Figure 10 and Figure 11 show the landing page for the StoryMaps platform and an example of the mapping visualization for the International Border Community.

-Figure 9: CARB's new GIS-based Community Emission Inventory StoryMaps website landing page
+Figure 10: CARB's new GIS-based Community Emission Inventory StoryMaps website landing page

-Figure 10: A display of total on-road vehicle emissions in the International Border Community within CARB's Community Emission Inventory StoryMaps platform
+Figure 11: A display of total on-road vehicle emissions in the International Border Community within CARB's Community Emission Inventory StoryMaps platform

-The Office of Environmental Health Hazard Assessment (OEHHA) assists CARB, air districts, and communities in a variety of ways including evaluating and interpreting potential health effects from community air exposures and health benefits from reducing those exposures; identifying and tracking community air pollution concerns; and designing and implementing targeted biomonitoring studies in communities overburdened with air pollution.
-OEHHA is currently planning or conducting biomonitoring studies in multiple impacted communities, including the conclusion of a study evaluating school exposure in children in Stockton, and the beginning of a personal exposure study at multiple locations in the Central Valley.
+Partnerships with the Office of Environmental Health Hazard Assessment (OEHHA)

+OEHHA assists CARB, air districts, and communities in a variety of ways, including evaluating and interpreting potential health effects from community air exposures and health benefits from reducing those exposures; identifying and tracking community air pollution concerns; and designing and implementing targeted biomonitoring studies in communities overburdened with air pollution.
+OEHHA is currently planning or conducting biomonitoring studies in multiple impacted communities, including the conclusion of a study evaluating air pollution exposure in school children in Stockton and initiating personal exposure studies at numerous locations in the Central Valley.